Defining Agile, Lean, Kanban, Kaizen, Waterfall, Scrum, Cynefin… & why we need a Multi-Methodology Approach

 Every one of these approaches relies on communication, learning, and investment to succeed.

-Interpersonal connections, agile management, waste management, resource flow management, continuous delivery and improvement, complexity adaptation and exaptation, value and delivery coherency and teaching and learning patterns all combine into a holistic (or symbiotic) method of understanding, cohering and progressing at every level of an ecology.
-This is something I have been having trouble defining until recently, when I realised I have an overarching approach that is, I guess, Meta-Agile.
+Interpersonal connections, agile management, waste management, resource flow management, continuous delivery and improvement, complexity adaptation and exaptation, value and delivery coherency and teaching and learning patterns all combine into a holistic (or symbiotic) method of understanding, cohering and progressing at every level of an ecosystem.
+This is something I realised I have an overarching approach to which is contextually multi-metholodogy.

-Understanding and choosing when to use any or all of these is critical – all too many organisations pick one they like – a buzzword, or one traditionally used, or a fad, or that worked for another company – and focus on that one, without realising that the entire landscape may require shifts between them (or multiple applications) to maintain effectiveness; Meta-Agility, if you will.
-An agility overall, behind the currently accepted variable definition of Agile.
+Understanding and choosing when to use any or all of these is critical; all too many organisations pick one they like – a buzzword, or one traditionally used, or a fad, or that worked for another company – and focus on that one, without realising that the entire landscape may require shifts between them (or multiple applications) to maintain effectiveness; contextual multi-methodology is an agility overall, behind the currently accepted variable definition of Agile.

 Finally, we need to use the principle to succeed, not be seen to be merely using the name of the principle.
 The two are not the same.

-I hope this has given an interesting overview of the terms; what I do actually floats in the ecosystem that exists between all of these concepts (I’m absolutely coining #MetaAgile to use alongside #Opsdev!), and the teaching and learning pattern specialisation binds them all together and allows them to be communicated and understood effectively.
+I hope this has given an interesting overview of the terms; what I use is an ecosystem approach that exists between all of these concepts, and the teaching and learning pattern specialisation binds them all together and allows them to be communicated and understood effectively.

-There are plenty more concepts and frameworks out there that are as effective as anything here.
+There are plenty more concepts and frameworks out there that are as efficacious as anything here.
 More on those another time!